akaihola/darker/README.rst

                            Ask `black` and `isort` to read configuration from PATH.
      -S, --skip-string-normalization
                            Don't normalize string quotes or prefixes
+     --no-skip-string-normalization
+                           Normalize string quotes or prefixes.
+This can be used to override `skip_string_normalization = true` from a configuration file.
      -l LINE_LENGTH, --line-length LINE_LENGTH
                            How many characters per line to allow [default: 88]